dvishal485/flipkart-scraper-api/index.md

 ```
   [Tap to view sample response](https://dvishal485.github.io/flipkart-scraper-api/sample-product.json)

-  - The Product Details output may be too large to handle, in that case, you may use the `compact` or `minimum` mode.
+  - The Product Details output may be too large to handle, in that case, you may use the `compact` or `minimum` mode or filter out results containing a specific specs using the `property` mode.

     - Compact Mode
       API : `https://flipkart.dvishal485.workers.dev/product/compact/<product_link_argument>`